Red Hen Publications

 Albus tells Harry that he and Harry are the only two people in the world who (are supposed to) know the full contents of the Trelawney Prophecy.
 He does not claim, on the page, that they are the only two people who have ever known it.

-Nor for that matter would Lily even need to know the full contents of the Prophecy in order to know that it was essential to preserve Harry’s life?
+Nor, for that matter, would Lily even need to know the full contents of the Prophecy in order to know that it was essential to preserve Harry’s life?

-And given the looks exchanged between Remus and Sirius when Harry was pumping them for information about the “weapon” Voldemort was trying to get access to in OotP, it seems likely that Albus may have shared the portion of the Prophecy that he had seen leaked to Voldemort with the Order.
+And given the looks exchanged between Remus and Sirius when Harry was pumping them for information about the “weapon” Voldemort was trying to get access to in OotP, it seems likely that by that time Albus may have shared the portion of the Prophecy that he had seen leaked to Voldemort with the Order.
 Particularly if I am correct in my preferred suspicion that he only formed the Order after he was the recipient of the Prophecy.

 Or, quite possibly, Albus had only leaked the fact that there even was a Prophecy when he was setting up his Year 5 scam to protect a Prophecy record.